unicode-org/cldr/docs/ldml/tr35-info.md

 Attribute Value | Description
 ------------ | -------------
-`si` | the _International System of Units (SI)_ See [NIST Guide to the SI, Chapter 4: The Two Classes of SI Units and the SI Prefixes](https://www.nist.gov/pml/special-publication-811/nist-guide-si-chapter-4-two-classes-si-units-and-si-prefixes).
-Examples: meter, ampere
+`si` | The _International System of Units (SI)_ See [NIST Guide to the SI, Chapter 4: The Two Classes of SI Units and the SI Prefixes](https://www.nist.gov/pml/special-publication-811/nist-guide-si-chapter-4-two-classes-si-units-and-si-prefixes).
+Examples: meter, ampere.
-`si_acceptable` | units acceptable for use with the SI.
+`si_acceptable` | Units acceptable for use with the SI.
 See [NIST Guide to the SI, Chapter 5: Units Outside the SI](https://www.nist.gov/pml/special-publication-811/nist-guide-si-chapter-5-units-outside-si).
 Examples: hour, liter, knot, hectare.
-`metric` | a superset of the _si_ units `metric_adjacent` | units commonly accepted in some countries that follow the metric system.
-Examples: month, arc-second, pound-metric (= ½ kilogram), mile-scandinavian
+`metric` | A superset of the _si_ units `metric_adjacent` | units commonly accepted in some countries that follow the metric system.
+Examples: month, arc-second, pound-metric (= ½ kilogram), mile-scandinavian.
-`ussystem` | the inch-pound system as used in the US, also called _US Customary Units_ `uksystem` | the inch-pound system as used in the UK, also called _British Imperial Units_, differing mostly in units of volume
+`ussystem` | The inch-pound system as used in the US, also called _US Customary Units_.
+`uksystem` | The inch-pound system as used in the UK, also called _British Imperial Units_, differing mostly in units of volume
-`jpsystem` | traditional units used in Japan `astronomical` | additional units used in astronomy.
-Examples: parsec, light-year, earth-mass `person_age` | special units used for people’s ages in some languages.
+`jpsystem` | Traditional units used in Japan.
+For examples, see [Japanese units of measurement](https://en.wikipedia.org/wiki/Japanese_units_of_measurement).
+`astronomical` | Additional units used in astronomy.
+Examples: parsec, light-year, earth-mass `person_age` | Special units used for people’s ages in some languages.
 Except for translation, they have the same system as the associated regular units.
-`currency` | currency units, such as curr-usd = US dollar.
-These are constructed algorithmically from the Unicode currency identifiers, and do not occur in the child elements of `convertUnits`
+`currency` | Surrency units.
+These are constructed algorithmically from the Unicode currency identifiers, and do not occur in the child elements of `convertUnits`.
+Examples: curr-usd (US dollar), curr-eur (Euro).
-`prefixable` | those units that typically use SI prefixes.
-This can include measures like `parsec` that are not powers of 10 times a combination of SI base units.
+`prefixable` | Those units that typically use SI prefixes.
+This can include measures like `parsec` that are not SI units.
 It allows implementations to group those units together, and to do sanity checks on the prefix+unit combinations, if they choose.
-However, they are not required to, especially since there is a significant variance in usage: even the term `megafoot` might be acceptable in some contexts.
+However, implementations may choose to allow prefixes on other units, especially since there is a significant variance in usage: even a term like `megafoot` might be acceptable in some contexts.

 Over time, additional systems may be added, and the systems for a particular unit may be refined.